Home Articles 10 Best Substitutes for Coriander

 While they don’t have the same flavor, they all work well in most dishes.

-Coriander (and cilantro) comes from the Coriandrum sativum plant.
-And here in the states, coriander refers to the seed, whereas cilantro is the leafy stem.
+And here in the States, coriander typically refers to the seed, while cilantro is the leafy stem.

 And yes, they do have different tastes.

-So instead of finding a taste-alike, use something that’ll complement the dish and give off some of the same flavors.
+So instead of finding a taste-alike, let’s use something that’ll complement the dish and give off some of the same flavors.

 Caraway seeds